Dudemanguy/geneConvert/README.md

 Using the R package, ``devtools``, run ``devtools::install_github("Dudemanguy911/RNASeqSuite")``.

 ## Quick Usage
 By default, geneConvert comes with tables for human, mouse and rat.
 However, you can add your own organism with the ``addNewOrganism`` function.
-Note that in order for the scraper to work properly, you must use the correct, scientific name.
+Note that in order for the scraper to work properly, you must use the correct, scientific name with underscores instead of spaces.
 The main function, ``convert``, can return a dataframe with just the desired output annotation or it can return full data frame showing all annotations for  the  queried genes.
 ```
 library(geneConvert)
 genes <- readLines("gene_list_names.txt")